LVD-AC/Marlin-AC/README.md

 ## Stable Release Branch

-This branch contains the latest tagged version of Marlin (currently 1.1.8 – Xmas 2017) with all the additional AC developments to date.
+This branch contains the latest tagged version of Marlin (currently 1.1.8(bis) – Xmas 2017) with all the additional AC developments to date.

 ## Current Status: In Development

 Marlin-AC is in constant development to make it perform better and more stable based on the feedback of the Marlin-AC community.

+G-force8-AC
+- more functions
+- engage M851 + LCD z_offset for no-probe deltas and all printers

 Xmas-AC
 - merge update to Marlin 1.1.8